 What is a Thermal Mass Flow Meter?

 - What is a Thermal Mass Flow Meter?
-It is a meter that directly measures the gas mass flow based on the principle of conductive and convective heat transfer from a heated sensor.
+It is a meter that directly measures the gas mass flow based on conductive and convective heat transfer from a heated sensor.

-- All Thermal Mass Flow Meters have probes (Insertion Style) or Flow Bodies (In-Line Style) that support a pair of sensors, which are in contact with the gas.
+- All Thermal Mass Flow Meters have probes (insertion style) or Flow Bodies (In-Line Style) that support a pair of sensors in contact with the gas.

 - The sensors are precision platinum RTDs, which are resistance temperature detectors.
 They consist of highly stable reference-grade platinum windings.
-In fact, we use the same material that is used as Platinum Resistance Standards at the NIST.
+We use the same material that is used as Platinum Resistance Standards at the NIST.

 - The RTDs are clad in a protective 316 SS sheath for industrial environments.

-- One of the RTDs [See Diagram below] is self-heated by the circuitry and serves as the flow sensor.
+- One RTD [See Diagram below] is self-heated by the circuitry and serves as the flow sensor.
 The other RTD acts as a reference sensor and measures the gas temperature.
 Essentially it is used for temperature compensation.